diogoff/trackml-100/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/diogoff/trackml-100/master/images/trackml.png"></p>
 <p align="center">(Source: <a href="https://sites.google.com/site/trackmlparticle/">https://sites.google.com/site/trackmlparticle/</a>)</p>

 Although there are many particles, the routes that these particles travel through space are constrained by the experimental setup and the laws of physics.
-For example, since there is a magnetic field, charged particles will have helical trajectories.
+For example, since there is a magnetic field being imposed, charged particles will have helical trajectories.

 We could try to create a model that takes into account this particular experimental setup.
 We could even try to learn that model from the training data, and I guess many competitors have worked along these lines.